gto76/my-linux-setup/debian/README.md

 Enabling shared folder on VirtualBox
 ------------------------------------
-If you installed Linux on VirtualBox and want to access hosts folders and have a shared clipboard.
+If you installed Linux on VirtualBox and want to access hosts folders, have a shared clipboard, want to access usb devices and have posibility of resizing window (basically you want this :)

 1. Install required packages with
 	`$ sudo apt-get install build-essential module-assistant`